-- 1. Is the Mode Switch set to HOLD OPEN? - Yes Set the Mode Switch to DAY. - No Step 2. - 2.
-Does wind or stack pressure keep the door from closing? - Yes Turn on the POWER CLOSE feature and re-tune the operator. - No Step 3. - 3.
-Does the LED on the timing/sequencing module stay on? - Yes Rotate fully ccw the input time delay relay, #1, on the sequencing module. - Check the connections to the timing/sequencing module. - · Check the connections to the control board. - Check connections to actuation devices and rewire or replace if necessary. - Contact authorized Stanley distributor for replacement. - No Step 4. - 4.
-Does the door operate freely when manually opened and closed? - Yes Contact authorized Stanley distributor for replacement. - No Verify door arm shoe (outswing) or track (inswing) location and re-install if necessary. - Verify operator header mounting location and reinstall if necessary. - Disconnect the door arm from the operator.
+- 1. Is the Mode Switch set to HOLD OPEN?

+- Yes Set the Mode Switch to DAY.

+- No Step 2.

+- 2. Does wind or stack pressure keep the door from closing?

+- Yes Turn on the POWER CLOSE feature and re-tune the operator.

+- 3. Does the LED on the timing/sequencing module blink . . ? - Yes Verify time delay is set to minimum on the sequencing module. - Check the connections to the timing/sequencing module. - Check the connections to the control board. - Check connections to actuation devices and rewire or replace if necessary. - Contact authorized Stanley distributor for replacement.

+- 4. Does the door operate freely when manually opened and closed? - Yes Contact authorized Stanley distributor for replacement. - No Verify door arm shoe (outswing) or track (inswing) location and re-install if necessary. - Verify operator header mounting location and reinstall if necessary. - Disconnect the door arm from the operator.
 If door does not swing freely replace or repair worn or damaged door components and re-install the door arm.